aglushkov/serega/README.md

 ### Plugin :explicit_many_option

-The plugin requires adding a `:many` option when adding relationships (attributes with the `:serializer` option)
+The plugin requires adding a `:many` option when adding relationships (attributes with the `:serializer` option).

-Adding this plugin makes it clearer to find if some relationship is an array or a single object
+Adding this plugin makes it clearer to find if some relationship is an array or a single object.

 ```ruby
   class BaseSerializer < Serega